Priestley-Centre/SBCM/README.md

 With the publication of a paper introducing the model now having passed peer review and being published, we will be making some changes.
 The model runs that we have included here will be attached to **Version 1** of the model (which will have a formal release) and will then be removed.
 This is because subsequent editions of the model will be using a different framework and they will not run on the same version.
 If you still want to see the files, they will be attached to the paper along with a copy of the model that they are designed to use, or you can go to the releases page and download version 1 (which will have them bundled with it).
 Subsequent changes will require a new version and a clearing of the decks, and this is the version which will be available from the front page.

-**If this is not making sense, then don't worry - I'll be working on this quite a bit over the next few days, and it should all become clear soon.**
+**If this is not making sense, then don't worry - I'll be working on this quite a bit over the next few weeks as Coronavirus allows, and it should all become clear soon.**

 ## Getting Started